-PN 150 - 04/21/2023 - DIGITAL DATA FOR MATERIAL TICKETING UTILIZING E- TICKETING PORTAL
+PN 150 – 1/16/2026 - DIGITAL DATA FOR asphalt, aggregate, and concrete MATERIAL TICKETING UTILIZING E- TICKETING PORTAL

 Description:

-This work consists of providing digital data for transfer for asphalt material weight ticket information.
+This work consists of providing digital data transfer (e-Ticket) for asphalt material weight tickets, concrete batch plant tickets, and aggregate delivery tickets information.

 Provide material ticket information in a digital format directly recorded from the material loading source as described below.
+The complete set of information for each distinct load shall be considered a single 'e-Ticket'.

+For asphalt materials, provide digital data that replicates the information currently required on hard copy tickets as specified in Supplement 1101.02.B.
+In addition, include a “trucking identifier” field containing the trucking company name, truck license plate number, or another unique identifier to allow field personnel to match the physical delivery with the e-Ticket.
+Also include the JMF conversion factor.

+For concrete materials, provide digital data that replicates the information required on batch tickets as specified in CMS Table 499.07-1.

+For stone materials, provide digital data that replicates the information required on delivery tickets as specified in Supplement 1069.10.A.

-This note in no way supersedes any other commercial regulations or any other legal requirements regulating the transportation of commercial materials.
-This does not preclude or dismiss any requirement for paper tickets required by other rules and regulations.
+This note does not supersede any other commercial regulations or any other legal requirements governing the transportation of commercial materials.
+This does not preclude or dismiss any requirement for paper tickets required by other rules and regulations separate from the Department.

 Requirements:

-Send digital ticket information to the Department’s Digital Ticketing Portal as the individual material loads are generated and shipped to the Project.
-The digital material ticket shall contain information as required per the applicable material specification for weight measurement and other material characteristics.
+Send digital ticket information directly to the Department’s e-Ticketing Portal as the individual material loads are generated and shipped to the Project.
+Ensure each e-Ticket contains all information required per the applicable material specification for weight measurement and other material characteristics.

-The Department will reject any load that does not have a corresponding e-Ticket unless the cause is beyond the Contractor’s control, as determined by the Engineer.
+The Department will reject any load that does not have a corresponding e-Ticket unless the Engineer determines the cause is beyond the Contractor’s control.
 In such circumstances, paper tickets may be permitted.

+An e-Ticket is considered valid when it includes all required fields, matches the physical delivery, and is received by the Department’s Portal prior to material arrival on site.

+In the event of a system outage or loss of connectivity, revert to paper ticketing and notify the Engineer immediately.
+Resume e-Ticketing as soon as feasible.

 Setup, Calibration, and Data Integration:

-Suppliers shall cooperate with the Department and the Department’s e-Ticketing vendor to establish digital information transfer from the supplier’s ticketing system to the Department’s e-Ticketing portal.
-No earlier than 14 days after project execution, but not later than 30 days prior to initiating Work, identify in writing the material source load read-out weighing system the supplier utilizes.
+At the Preconstruction Meeting, provide a list of all intended material suppliers who either do not use electronic load-out software or whose systems cannot support e-Ticketing.

+The Department will coordinate with listed suppliers to assess the feasibility of implementing e-Ticketing.
+Require suppliers to fully cooperate with the Department during this evaluation.

+If the Department determines that e-Ticketing is reasonably achievable but the supplier is unwilling to comply, use an alternative supplier capable of supporting e-Ticketing.
+If the Department determines the supplier cannot reasonably achieve digital data transfer, the Department will allow the use of paper tickets.

 The material supplier shall cooperate with the Ohio Department of Transportation’s (ODOT’s) e-Ticketing Portal vendor in the creation of an Application Programming Interface (API) to integrate material source load read-out data with the Department’s e-Ticketing Portal.
 The Department’s e-Ticketing portal vendor shall be responsible for leading the API creation.
-Upon API creation, utilize the API to provide digital material source load read-out data from the material source load read-out weighing system to the Department’s e-Ticketing Portal.
+Upon completion, use the API to transmit digital load-out data from the weighing system to the Department’s Portal.
+If any load read-out weighing system changes are intended by the supplier after the creation of the supplier specific API, coordinate with the ODOT to ensure API compatibility.